Different Between Dams, Weirs, and Barrages: Understanding Hydraulic Structures

 Functions:

-Flood Control: Dams help regulate river flow, reducing the risk of downstream flooding during heavy rainfall or snowmelt.
+◆ Flood Control: Movable dams help regulate river flow, reducing the risk of downstream flooding during heavy rainfall or snowmelt.

 Hydraulic Elevator Dam